SaladBoss/Garak-MCP/README.md

 - **list_model_types**
   - List all available model types that can be used for attacks
-  - Returns a list of supported model types (ollama, openai, huggingface, ggml)
+  - Returns a list of supported model types (ollama, openai, huggingface, ggml, custom_rest)

 - **list_models**
   - List all available models for a given model type
   - Input parameters:
-    - `model_type` (string, required): The type of model to list (ollama, openai, huggingface, ggml)
+    - `model_type` (string, required): The type of model to list (ollama, openai, huggingface, ggml, custom_rest)
   - Returns a list of available models for the specified type

 - **list_garak_probes**